 Compared to XFree86 3.3.x, the configuration file has a slightly different format and is now located in /etc/X11/XF86Config.
-For fine-tuning your X configuration, details on the structure of the configuration file and how it functions can be found in Section Optimizing the Installation of the X Window System on page 43.
+For fine-tuning your X configuration, details on the structure of the configuration file and how it functions can be found in Section Optimizing the Installation of the X Window System on page 44.

 Error logging has also been improved.
 The X server creates a very detailed log file, which you can always find after the X server has started in the file /var/log/XFree86.0.log.
 One of the further features of this version is the support of special options, such as True Type fonts.
-Other features also include the provision of gamma correction of the screen.
+Other features also include the provision of the 3D protocol extension, glx, gamma correction of the screen, and the support of multiple graphics cards for Multihead configurations.
+More information on this can be found in Section Optimizing the Installation of the X Window System on page 44.